 Resist the urge to pad your resume.

-Don’t join a club or team merely to fluff up your extracurricular profile.
-It’s important to choose activities that genuinely interest you—otherwise, you risk boring yourself and making a feeble contribution to the organization.
-College admissions committees can usually tell when an applicant has padded his or her resume with flimsy additions.
+Don't join a club or team merely to fluff up your extracurricular profile.
+It's important to choose activities that genuinely interest you - otherwise, you risk boring yourself and making a feeble contribution to the organization.
+College admissions committees can usually tell when an applicant has padded their resume with flimsy additions.
 Instead of a laundry list of activities, admissions officers would rather see meaningful and sustained participation in a few areas.
 Long-term involvement and responsibility in one or two organizations will strengthen your application, whereas being an onlooker in ten groups may not help you much.

 StudyPoint is a national leader in one-to-one, in-home test prep and academic tutoring.
 The test-taking techniques and strategies taught in our SAT tutoring and ACT tutoring programs enable students to earn higher test scores and gain admission to competitive colleges and universities.
 Our expert subject tutors and personalized lesson plans help students earn better grades and become happier, more confident students.
 Whether you're looking for a math tutor, or any other type of academic tutoring, StudyPoint can help.
 To learn about tutoring programs in your area, feel free to contact us for more information.

 StudyPoint offers private, in-home SAT, PSAT, ACT & SSAT tutoring.
 Our staff also includes expert math, science, foreign language, and writing tutors.

 Our newsletter is designed to offer you grade- and season- specific information that will help you navigate and stay on top of the college admissions process.
 We need high school graduation year to provide you with timely, relevant information.
 You can unsubscribe at any time.